Neko Case: Blacklisted

 Case recorded her third full-length album, Blacklisted, in Tucson, Arizona.
 It was the first full-length album credited to Case alone, without Her Boyfriends, and was released on Bloodshot Records on August 20, 2002.
 Some believe the title Blacklisted alludes to Case being banned for life from the Grand Ole Opry because she took her shirt off during a performance on August 4, 2001, at one of their outdoors "Opry Plaza" concerts, though Case herself has denied this.
 Asked about the incident in 2004, Case said "I had heatstroke.
 People would love it to be a 'fuck you' punk thing.
 But it was actually a physical ailment thing."

 Most of the album's fourteen songs are originals; the exceptions being covers of "Running Out of Fools", previously a hit for Aretha Franklin, and "Look for Me (I'll Be Around)" previously performed by Sarah Vaughan.
 Blacklisted finds Case even deeper in a "country noir" mood, and was described by critics as lush, bleak, and atmospheric.
 Case cited filmmaker David Lynch, composer Angelo Badalamenti, and Neil Young's soundtrack to the film Dead Man as influences.

-Live from Austin, TX

-2003's Live from Austin, TX was an album of live recordings made for the "Austin City Limits" television series.